gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 The Gradle team is excited to announce Gradle @version@.

-This release features significantly enhanced [error and warning reporting](#error-warning) to better handle variant ambiguity issues and missing variants during dependency resolution.
+This release improves [error and warning reporting](#error-warning) for variant issues during dependency resolution.
-It also includes richer Java compilation errors for [IDE integrators](#ide-integration).
+It also exposes structural details of Java compilation errors for [IDE integrators](#ide-integration), making it easier to analyze and resolve issues.

-Additionally, this release includes the ability to [display more detailed information about JVMs used by Gradle](#other), and other improvements.
+Additionally, this release includes the ability to [display more detailed information about JVMs ](#other) used by Gradle, as well as other minor improvements.

 We would like to thank the following community members for their contributions to this release of Gradle:
 [/dev/mataha](https://github.com/mataha),